civican/legisinfo/42-1/bills/C-15/bill_text.md

 The definition **negligible** in subsection 2(1) of the `Special Import Measures Act` is replaced by the following:

-**negligible** means, in respect of the volume of goods of a country, less than 3 % of the total volume of goods that are released into Canada from all countries and that are of the same description as the goods. **However, if** the total volume of goods of three or more countries — each of whose exports of goods into Canada is less than 3 % of the total volume of goods **that are released into Canada from all countries and that are of the same description** — is more than 7 % of the total volume of goods **that are released into Canada from all countries and that are of the same description**, the volume of goods of any of those countries is not negligible; (**négligeable**)
+**negligible** means, in respect of the volume of goods of a country, less than 3 % of the total volume of goods that are released into Canada from all countries and that are of the same description as the goods.
+However, if the total volume of goods of three or more countries — each of whose exports of goods into Canada is less than 3 % of the total volume of goods that are released into Canada from all countries and that are of the same description — is more than 7 % of the total volume of goods that are released into Canada from all countries and that are of the same description, the volume of goods of any of those countries is not negligible; (**négligeable**)

 ### Section 193